Configuring email approval

 Use this template to send the approval request email to the approvers.
 It is good practice to select the approvers (e.g. decision makers) in a multi-user custom field, then send the email with this custom field as a recipient.

 For example: you can add two transitions called "Approve" and "Decline" to a status "Approval in progress".

-Regular Expression: (?i)Decision:\s*(.*)
+- Regular Expression: (?i)Decision:\s*(.*)

 - Email Field: Subject

 - Transition: $!group1